webdevphill/hexo-netlify-cms/README.md

-# hexo-netlify-cms
+# hexo-netlify-cms-example
-Hexo blog using Netlify CMS to add blog posts
+Hexo blog with cloud post editing using Netlify CMS to add blog posts